aki9348/Book-E-Pedia/README.md

      >> npm start
 4. click on the recieved server generated after running the frontend folder.

-5. {Note: if the backend images will not appear on the page then just refresh it.}
+5. {Note: if the backend images isn't appears on the page then just refresh it.}